pagkly/Zed/Investopedia3/Morning Star.md

 Morning Star
 ## What Does Morning Star Mean?

-A morning star is a visual pattern consisting of three [candlesticks](https://www.investopedia.com/terms/c/candlestick.asp) that is interpreted as a bullish sign by technical analysts.
+A morning star is a visual pattern consisting of three [[candlesticks]](https://www.investopedia.com/terms/c/candlestick.asp) that is interpreted as a bullish sign by technical analysts.
 A morning star forms following a downward trend and it indicates the start of an upward climb.
-It is a sign of a [reversal](https://www.investopedia.com/terms/r/reversal.asp) in the previous price trend.
+It is a sign of a [[reversal]](https://www.investopedia.com/terms/r/reversal.asp) in the previous price trend.
 Traders watch for the formation of a morning star and then seek confirmation that a reversal is indeed occurring using additional indicators.

 ### Key Takeaways

 -   A morning star is a visual pattern made up of a tall black candlestick, a smaller black or white candlestick with a short body and long wicks, and a third tall white candlestick.
 -   The middle candle of the morning star captures a moment of market indecision where the bears begin to give way to bulls.
 The third candle confirms the reversal and can mark a new uptrend.
--   The opposite pattern to a morning star is the [evening star](https://www.investopedia.com/terms/e/eveningstar.asp), which signals a reversal of an uptrend into a downtrend.
+-   The opposite pattern to a morning star is the [[evening star]](https://www.investopedia.com/terms/e/eveningstar.asp), which signals a reversal of an uptrend into a downtrend.

 ## What Does the Morning Star Tell You?

 A morning star is a visual pattern, so there are no particular calculations to perform.
 A morning star forms after three sessions or it doesn't.
-However, there are other technical indicators that can help predict if a morning star is forming, such as whether the price action is nearing a support zone or whether or not the [relative strength indicator (RSI)](https://www.investopedia.com/terms/r/rsi.asp) is showing that the stock or commodity is oversold.
+However, there are other technical indicators that can help predict if a morning star is forming, such as whether the price action is nearing a support zone or whether or not the [[relative strength indicator (RSI)]](https://www.investopedia.com/terms/r/rsi.asp) is showing that the stock or commodity is oversold.

 Here is what a morning star pattern looks like: